 On December 1, 2020, the Real Estate Amendment Act 2020 came into force, creating a new governance model for RECA, including a Board of Directors and four industry-specific Industry Councils.

 The Board of Directors is composed of three members of the public appointed by the Minister of Service Alberta, and four licensees, one appointed from each of the four Industry Councils from among their members.
 The purposes of the Board are to set the strategic direction and ensure the effective operation of Council, to protect against, investigate, detect and suppress fraud as it relates to the business of licensees and to protect consumers, to provide, or support the provision of, services and other things that facilitate the business of licensees, as provided for in the Real Estate Act Regulations, and to administer the Real Estate Act, the Regulations, the Bylaws, and the Rules.
-An administrative staff, led by the executive director, assists council in fulfilling its duties.
+An administrative staff, led by the CEO, assists the Board in fulfilling its duties.

 Board members are appointed for 3-year terms, and can serve 2 terms consecutively.
 Section 6 of the Real Estate Act outlines the composition of the Board.